 Are there any issues that you do not treat?

 Yes, there are issues that we do not have specialized training in.
-We do not treat eating disorders, substance abuse issues, or high psychiatric needs such as schizophrenia.
+We do not treat eating disorders or high psychiatric needs such as schizophrenia.
 However, we have a lot of resources in the community and would be happy to offer you numbers to other therapists.
 If you are experiencing any of these concerns, give us a call and we will gladly point you in the right direction.

 Questions about Play Therapy:

 Any child that has any sort of problem they need to discuss or be able to process would make a good candidate for play therapy.

 A young child who is under 12 years old can’t express what they’re feeling or really even be able to ask questions about what they’re feeling.
 They just know something is different and upsetting.
 Play therapy might be a way for them to express what they find troubling without using any verbal language.
 You can’t stick the child on a couch and ask them to start telling you what’s on their mind.
 Instead play therapy builds upon their normal communication level using play.